To view the schedules without creating an account and registering at this time Click button below:

 To create an account and register for classes online Click button below:

-RECREATIONAL REGISTRATION FOR THE 2020/2021 SEASON IS OPEN AS OF AUGUST 1.
+RECREATIONAL REGISTRATION FOR THE 2020/2021 SEASON IS OPEN!
 To ensure the safest environment for our dancers and staff, CLASS SIZES ARE EXTREMELY LIMITED!
 DON’T DELAY AS CLASSES ARE EXPECTED TO FILL QUICKLY!

 Please email firstname.lastname@example.org for availability & pricing.
 Thank you.